 Paypal Account Limitations: Why is PayPal Restricting My Activity?

-In a perfect world, buyers and sellers would exchange funds for goods and services without a single hiccup.
-Items would be delivered on time, services would be rendered with a smile, and no mistakes would ever be made.
+In a perfect world, buyers and sellers could exchange funds for goods and services without a single hiccup.
+There’d be no mistakes; items would get delivered on time, service would always be rendered with a smile.

 Unfortunately, that isn’t the world we live in.